SARS-CoV-2 Omicron variant: BA.4 and BA.5

 In April 2022, the WHO announced it was tracking the BA.4 and BA.5 subvariants with BA.4 having been detected in South Africa, Botswana, Denmark, Scotland and England.
 Early indications from data collected in South Africa suggested BA.4 and BA.5 have a significant growth advantage over BA.2, which by 12 May earned the status Variant of Concern by the European Centre for Disease Prevention and Control, and, by 20 May, by the UK Health Security Agency.
 BA.5 was dominant in Portugal by 25 May, accounting for two-thirds of all new cases there.
 By 24 June, BA.4 and BA.5 together had become dominant variants in the UK and Germany.
 These two subvariants became dominant in the United States by 28 June.
-By late June, BA.5 became the dominant subvariant in France, with 59% of new cases linked to it.
+By June, BA.5 became the dominant subvariant in France, with 59% of new cases linked to it.

-On 10 May 2022, a case of a new subvariant BA.5.2.1 was reported in California.
+In May 2022, a case of a new subvariant BA.5.2.1 was reported in California.
 On 10 July, the city of Shanghai reported its first case of BA.5.2.1, in a man who had flown in from Uganda, sparking a new wave of testing.
 On 22 July, the province of Ontario, Canada announced that subvariant BA.5.2.1 overtook BA.2.12.1 as the main variant in circulation in Ontario around 2 July.
 Regeneron is reporting that BA.5.2.1 is the main variant in Australia, Belgium, Brunei, Greece and Iceland.
-The government of Canada also reported in late June and July, of the travelers arriving by air who test positive for COVID-19, a substantial proportion were BA.5.2.1.
+The government of Canada also reported in June and July, of the travelers arriving by air who test positive for COVID-19, a substantial proportion were BA.5.2.1.
 BF.7 is a shortened version of the sub-variants full name, which is BA.5.2.1.7.
 This sub-variant is part of Omicron's BA.5 variant, which had the highest number of reported cases globally, accounting for 76.2% of all cases.

 BQ.1 and BQ.1.1

-Since October 2022, two BA.5 subvariants were found: BQ.1 (or B.1.1.529.5.3.1.1.1.1.1) and BQ.1.1 (or B.1.1.529.5.3.1.1.1.1.1.1).
-They have been more prevalent in France than any other European country.
-As of 17 November, 93% of sequences in France were Omicron sub-lineage BA.5 and among the BA.5 sub-lineages, BQ.1.1 continued to rise (32% vs 25% in the prior week). according to Nextclade even 55%. they were reported in the US to have become dominant, accounting for 44% of new infections, up from 33% the previous week.
-Early laboratory tests found that these subvariants were better at escaping first and booster vaccines than previous variants; however, no new treatments appeared to be in development.
+In October 2022, two BA.5 subvariants were found: BQ.1 (or B.1.1.529.5.3.1.1.1.1.1) and BQ.1.1 (or B.1.1.529.5.3.1.1.1.1.1.1).
+The variants were originally most prevalent in France.
+As of 17 November 93% of sequences in France were Omicron sub-lineage BA.5 and among the BA.5 sub-lineages, BQ.1.1 continued to rise (32% vs 25% in the prior week).
+In November 2022 in the US it was reported the variants were accounting for 44% of new infections.
+Early laboratory tests found that these subvariants were better at escaping first and booster vaccines than previous variants.
+BQ.1 and BQ1.1 became known as 'cerberus'.